latex-lsp/texlab/README.md

 and TexLab should figure out the dependencies of a file on its own.
 Note that you may need to set the `texlab.rootDirectory` option for some multi-folder projects.

-TexLab features a variety of [options](docs/options.md) which can be used to configure features like building or [forward search](docs/previewing.md).
+TexLab features a variety of options which can be used to configure features like building or forward search.

+See the [Wiki](https://github.com/latex-lsp/texlab/wiki) for more information.

 ## Development